AI in Action: CX Leaders Share AI Use Cases for Success

 As we wind this recap down, Daniel does suggest leaders also remember: “AI tends to as good as the quality of the data that’s behind it.
 Understanding the data quality that you are working with to make these assumptions and drive results is critical.”
 Last but not least, think of training AI as you would a new hire.
 It will take a few weeks to get up to speed, but once it does, all bets are off.

-We’ll be back next week with recap 3 rounding out our final talk with Kartik Yegneshwar, VP of Global Support and Technical Success at Gainsight.
+Click here for part 3 of the AI in Action for CX recap series rounding out our final talk with Kartik Yegneshwar, VP of Global Support and Technical Success at Gainsight.
 During his session, we covered AI use case selection from the lens of the lifecycle of a ticket.
 Kartik also expands upon driving AI adoption across your team with some gamification ideas and more.

 Curious to see how TheLoops platform can help you and your team in 2025 and beyond?
 Set up a call to discuss your needs here.